includeos/IncludeOS/README.md

   * **Ubuntu 14.04 LTS x86_64**, Vanilla, either on a physical or virtual machine (A virtualbox VM works fine)
      * For the full source build, you'll need at least 1024 MB memory
      * In order to support VGA graphics inside a VM, we recommend a lightweight GUI, such as  [lubuntu](http://lubuntu.net/blog/lubuntu-1404-trusty-tahr-released) which runs great inside a virtual machine.
-         * *NOTE:* Graphics is by no means necessary, as all IncludeOS output by default will be routed to the serial port, and in Qemu, that ends up right on `stdout`.
+         * *NOTE:* Graphics is by no means necessary, as all IncludeOS output by default will be routed to the serial port, and in Qemu,
      * The install scripts may very well work on other flavours on Linux, but we haven't tried.
 Please let us know if you do.
+     * **Building on a Mac:** we have done a successful build from bundle, directly on a Mac.
+It's a work in progress, but see [./etc/install_osx.sh](./etc/install_osx.sh) for details.
   * You'll need `git` to clone from github.

 Once you have a system with the prereqs (virtual or not), you can choose a full build from source, or a fast build from binaries: